Grand Duke Vyacheslav Konstantinovich of Russia: Biography

 Vyacheslav, who was nicknamed "Slava," was the baby of the family and a family favorite.
-He was tall and used to joke that, when he is dead, his coffin would be stuck in a doorway of the Marble Palace.
+He was tall and used to joke that, when he died, his coffin would get stuck in a doorway of the Marble Palace.
 It really happened so when he died.
 At age sixteen, he complained suddenly of a splitting headache and violent illness.
 He lay with a Russian Orthodox icon on his pillow as his family surrounded him, urging him to breathe.
 He died within a week of brain inflammation.
 His mother later reported that she had seen the ghost of a white lady in the art gallery at Pavlovsk on the day before Vyacheslav became ill.
 She took the apparition as a portent of death.
 His brother Grand Duke Constantine Constantinovich of Russia later recalled, as he walked in Vyacheslav's funeral procession, how much Vyacheslav enjoyed drawing funeral processions in great detail.